The Object Is...: Gameplay

 Three celebrities and three contestants competed in a game in which they tried to identify people (celebrities, historical figures, or fictional characters) from objects typically associated with that person.
 Each contestant played with two celebrities - one who gave a clue and one who received it.

 For example, if the person were "Charles Lindbergh", a clue from the first celebrity might be "transatlantic airplane"; if the contestant guessed correctly, it would be worth ten points; if not, the contestant gave a clue to the second celebrity for seven points.
 Clues were worth ten points, then seven, then five, then three.
 If the subject was not guessed after the three-point clue, the subject was thrown out.

 The first contestant to score fifteen points won US$75 and the right to team with a celebrity in the "Winner's Game", in which they attempted to identify as many celebrities associated with a particular object as possible in thirty seconds, earning US$5 for each correct answer.
-The Winner's Game was later eliminated, and the winner of each game simply won US$100 up front.

 Each of the other players earned US$5 per point, with all players competing for the entire episode, and the winner of the most cash returning to play again.